 In 2014, artists Lucas Ihlein and Ian Milliss were invited by farmer, Keyline design consultant and environmental activist John Sweet to collaborate on a project to learn about sugar cane farming practices in Queensland.
 Read about the origins of the project here.

-Between 2015 and 2019, a team of artists including Lucas Ihlein, Ian Milliss and Kim Williams will work with a broad range of collaborators in Mackay to explore grass-roots cultural change leadership from within the farming community.
-We aim to celebrate the experiments and innovations of forward-thinking farmers.
+Between 2015 and 2019, a team of artists including Lucas Ihlein and Kim Williams are working with a broad range of collaborators in Mackay to explore grass-roots cultural change leadership from within the farming community.
+We celebrate the experiments and innovations of forward-thinking farmers.
+In July 2017, we presented Sunset Symphony in the Sunflowers in collaboration with Mackay farmer Simon Mattsson.
+This involved the carving of an amphitheatre from a crop of sugarcane and sunflowers, and staging a concert celebrating local culture and regenerative agriculture.
+More info here.

-Sugar vs the Reef is a central project for Lucas Ihlein’s ARC DECRA research (2016-18).
-It is also one of several collaborations exploring art, agriculture and ecology to be carried out by Lucas as part of his Australia Council Fellowship (Emerging and Experimental Arts).
+Sugar vs the Reef? is a central project for Lucas Ihlein’s ARC DECRA research (2016-18).
+It is also one of several collaborations exploring art, agriculture and ecology to be carried out by Lucas as part of his Australia Council Fellowship (Emerging and Experimental Arts) 2015-17.

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.